Neubrandenburg: History

+As in all of East Germany, the reunification of Germany in 1990 brought an improvement of political and social freedoms but also a deep socio-economic crisis with large-scale unemployment and emigration.
+The population sharply dropped, stabilising at about 65,000 people (2023), with some of those losses, however, just going to surrounding bedroom communities.
+The economic situation finally slowly improved, many historical buildings were renovated, e.g. St. Mary's Church that was refurbished as a concert hall.
+The University of Applied Sciences was founded in 1991, focusing on social work, health, agriculture and food industry.
+After 1990, Neubrandenburg lost its position as a Bezirk centre and remained an autonomous district-level city (Kreisfreie Stadt) within the state of Mecklenburg-Vorpommern.
+In 2011, it emerged as the capital of a huge new district Mecklenburgische Seenplatte, the largest in Germany, with an area slightly more than half that of its former Bezirk.

 Sights and monuments

 Neubrandenburg has preserved its medieval city wall in its entirety.
 The wall, 7 m high with a perimeter of 2.3 km, has four Brick Gothic city gates, dating back to the 14th and 15th centuries.
 Of these, one of the most impressive is the Stargarder Tor (pictured), with its characteristic gable-like shape and the filigree tracery and rosettes on the outer defence side.

 Another place of interest is the Brick Gothic Marienkirche (Church of the Virgin Mary or St. Mary's Church, Konzertkirche), completed 1298.
 The church was nearly destroyed in 1945, but it was restored in 1975 and now houses a concert hall (opened 2001).

-The tallest highrise in the city is the 56m Haus der Kultur und Bildung (HKB, House of Culture & Education), opened in 1965.
+The tallest highrise in the city is the 56 m tower of the Haus der Kultur und Bildung (HKB, House of Culture & Education), opened in 1965.
 Its slender appearance has earned it the nickname Kulturfinger ("culture finger").

 Other attractions include Neubrandenburg Regional Museum.